LinuxCommandLibrary

 PARAMETERS

-Prompts the user for confirmation before proceeding with the installation, update, or removal of packages.
+Prompts for confirmation before proceeding with any changes.

-Removes orphaned dependencies that are no longer required by any installed packages.
+Removes orphaned packages (dependencies no longer required by any installed software).

 --info